The following post is from Michelle of Mommy Misadventures – The Dangers of Oversharing on Social Media

 Scary stuff.
-While the app is hopefully mothballed, it highlighted a lot of security risks that are associated with being on social media.
+While the app is hopefully mothballed, it highlighted many security risks associated with being on social media.
 The safest option is to simply not use social media.

 But I’ll be honest: I can’t imagine deleting my social profile.
 Luckily, you don’t have to.
 Being vigilant about safeguarding your profile – and being selective about what you share and who you share it with – can help reduce the risk of using social media.

 This is the easiest step you can take to help protect yourself.
-Set your Twitter profile to private which allows only people you’ve added to your Twitter friends list access to see your tweets.
+Set your Twitter profile to private, allowing only people you’ve added to your Twitter friends list to see your tweets.
 Set your default privacy setting on Facebook to “Friends” and go through your Friends list to make sure that you personally know everyone that has access to see your profile and status updates.
 This is a good starter guide to locking down Facebook.

 Turn off the GPS updates.

-If you post photos to your social media accounts from your smartphone, turn off the GPS update feature which embeds the coordinates about where the photo was taken.
+If you post photos to your social media accounts from your smartphone, turn off the GPS update feature which embeds the coordinates of where the photo was taken.

 If you really love sharing photos and updates, apps like Path that allow you to share just with your loved ones may be a better option than the more open Facebook or Twitter.

 Most importantly of all, be selective about what you share.
+Don’t overshare.
 Status updates and check-ins can make it easy to track your movements.
-Photo updates that show valuable or expensive things in your home or perhaps information about your home’s layout can be very valuable indeed to a would-be thief.
+Photo updates showing valuable or expensive things in your home or perhaps information about your home’s layout can be very valuable to a would-be thief.
 Think twice before updating your profile with potentially risky information.